President and lawmakers push for new gun legislation

 “It makes no sense to be able to purchase something that can fire 300 rounds,” President Joe Biden said.

-After visiting Uvalde, Texas, and paying respects to the victims in the Robb Elementary School shooting, President Biden said these shootings need to stop.
+After visiting Uvalde, Texas, and paying respects to the victims of the Robb Elementary School shooting, President Biden said these shootings need to stop.

 “I do think there’s an opportunity right now to be able to pass something significant,” Sen. Chris Murphy (D-Conn.) said.